 The final exam is comprehensive and is required to be taken by all students.
-It will be given during final exams week as scheduled, thus you will need to take it during our assigned date and time.
-You will only have 1 attempt.
+You will only have 2 attempts, but detailed feedback will only be provided after the second attempt.
 Additionally, you will have 120 minutes to complete your Final Exam and once you start it, you must complete it in 1 sitting.
 Do NOT stop the exam and attempt to resume it at a later date or time.
 This exam CANNOT be submitted late.
 As with quizzes and exams, timing will be adjusted automatically for those with accommodations and both rote memorization and practical application questions will be utilized.